 How to fight against Zika

-Reducing Zika virus infections is completely dependent on the control of mosquito vectors by eliminating larval habitat or applying pesticides and limiting person-mosquito contact through the use of repellents and improvements to housing (screening).
+Reducing Zika virus infections strongly depends on the control of mosquito vectors by eliminating larval habitat or applying pesticides and limiting person-mosquito contact by using repellents and installing window screens.
 Mosquito surveillance is a key component of any local integrated vector management program.
 The goal of mosquito-based surveillance is to quantify human risk by determining the presence and abundance of local vector populations.
 Biogents mosquito traps such as the BG-Sentinel are very effective in monitoring populations of Ae. aegypti and Ae. albopictus in a local area.
 For further information on controlling vectors of Zika virus see the CDC publication: Surveillance and Control of Aedes aegypti and Aedes albopictus >